-One common requirement on every Umbraco build is getting a reference to the homepage from your code.
-In this post I'm going to cover the ways you can acheive that with Umbraco.
+One common requirement within every Umbraco website is to get a reference to the homepage within code.
+In this tutorial, you will learn how to do that.
 There are several ways that you can get a reference to your homepage in code.
 The technique you use will depend on how your content editors/you are planning on setting up your page heirachey, read on to learn more.

 On most website builds, you may only have one node as the root node, like in the following situation: